adrianostanley/wc-picturecoupon-plugin/README.md

 Here's a list of functionalities and improvements I would work on if the plugin was about to be released as a real project:

-* A better separation of actions and filters instead of being located in `WCPC_Loader`;
+* A better separation of actions and filters functions instead of all of them being located in `WCPC_Functions`;
 * Database cleaner methods to remove stored data when the plugin is uninstalled;
 * A better design for the Rest API endpoints controller;
 * A huge maintenance in the user widgets to improve usability, especially for the uploader components;